trekhleb/machine-learning-experiments/README.md

 ### Multilayer Perceptron (MLP)

 A [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) (MLP) is a class of feedforward artificial neural network (ANN).
-The term MLP is used ambiguously, sometimes loosely to refer to any feedforward ANN, sometimes strictly to refer to networks composed of multiple layers of perceptrons.
-Multilayer perceptrons are sometimes referred to as "vanilla" neural networks, especially when they have a single hidden layer.
+Multilayer perceptrons are sometimes referred to as "vanilla" neural networks (composed of multiple layers of perceptrons), especially when they have a single hidden layer.

-An MLP consists of at least three layers of nodes: an _input_ layer, a _hidden_ layer and an _output_ layer.
-Except for the input nodes, each node is a neuron that uses a nonlinear activation function.
-MLP utilizes a supervised learning technique called backpropagation for training.
 It can distinguish data that is not linearly separable.

 <table>
   <thead>